AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Introduction

-Keeping all this in mind, the principal objective of this paper is to propose a new MFO approach named \textit{Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm} (AT-MFCGA).
+Keeping all this in mind, the principal objective of this paper is to propose a new MFO approach called \textit{Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm} (AT-MFCGA).
 AT-MFCGA relies on the foundations of cellular automata and Cellular Genetic Algorithms (cGAs \cite{manderick1989fine}) for controlling the mating process among individuals.
-This method builds upon preliminary work in \cite{osaba2020multifactorial} and improves it significantly by addressing the need for dynamically identifying and exploiting the synergies between tasks arisen during the search process.
-Specifically, the two key elements of this work with respect to the state of the art and our preliminary findings in \cite{osaba2020multifactorial} can be summarized as follows: \begin{itemize}[leftmargin=*] \item AT-MFCGA is able to assess the performance of mating operations conducted among individuals specialized in different tasks, quantifying both negative and positive transfers along the search.
-Based on this information, the cellular grid in which the population is organized is rearranged for promoting crossovers among individuals specialized in tasks expected to yield positive knowledge transfer.
-In addition, we introduce a mechanism for also adapting local search operators based on this information.
+This method builds on preliminary research in \cite{osaba2020multifactorial} and improves it significantly by addressing the need to dynamically identify and exploit the synergies between tasks that arise during the search process.
+Specifically, the two key elements of this paper with respect to the state of the art and our preliminary findings in \cite{osaba2020multifactorial} can be summarized as follows: \begin{itemize}[leftmargin=*] \item AT-MFCGA is able to assess the performance of mating operations conducted among individuals specialized in different tasks, quantifying both negative and positive transfers along the search.
+Based on this information, the cellular grid in which the population is organized is rearranged to promote crossovers among individuals specialized in tasks expected to yield positive knowledge transfer.
+In addition, we introduce a mechanism to also adapt local search operators based on this information.

-\item The search strategy of AT-MFCGA allows for a quantitative examination of synergies arisen among tasks.
+\item The search strategy of AT-MFCGA allows for a quantitative examination of synergies that arise among tasks.
 This feature provides a novel explainability interface for the user to better understand the interactions between problems.
-We take advantage of this characteristic by deeply examining the genetic transferability among the problem instances used in our experiments.
+We take advantage of this characteristic by further examining the genetic transferability among the problem instances used in our experiments.
 This analysis is a valuable addition to the state of the art \cite{zhou2018study,gupta2016landscape}, and provides useful insights for further research.
-Besides that, we provide an additional visualization of the solver's performance, visually depicting the influence of the genetic complementarities on the rebuilt cellular grid. \end{itemize}
+In addition, we provide an additional visualization of the solver's performance, visually depicting the influence of the genetic complementarities on the rebuilt cellular grid. \end{itemize}